johnbeard/kiplot/README.md

 There are some things that still need work:

 * DRC checking - that can't be done over the Python interface yet.
+If/when this is added to KiCad, KiPlot will be able to also be used for DRC functional tests instead of a complex additonal test harness in C++.